PatchKit conquers the gaming world thanks to Chaos Gears’ an architecture review and infrastructure improvement

 As expected, we learned a lot about good practices, and the existence of many important solutions that we weren’t aware of.
 We will now be using them in our business and we have saved a lot of time on necessary research.

 The cloud changes as the SaaS product evolves.
-Thanks to the revisions, the AWS cloud is better protected against attacks and failures.
-SaaS is still evolving and more changes are needed.
+Thanks to the revisions, PatchKit's AWS environment is better protected against attacks and failures.
+The SaaS is still evolving and more changes are needed.
 Thanks to the changes, the organization of work and operations is better optimized.
 Selected components are prepared to scale the product while maintaining appropriate performance and cost levels.

 Talk to a cloud consultant